 How accurate are long-run budget projections?

-The Congressional Budget Office (CBO) has been making periodic long-run budget projections since the 1990s.
+The Congressional Budget Office (CBO) has been making long-run budget projections since the 1990s.
 Since then, policies have changed—as have the economic and demographic assumptions underlying the analysis.
 But the lesson from these projections has remained the same: the United States is on an unsustainable fiscal path.
-That is to say, if policies are not reformed, the public debt will likely continue to grow faster than the economy.
+That is to say, if policies are not eventually reformed, the public debt will grow persistently faster than the US economy.

 Causes of rising public debt